What is the Chelsea Chop ?

 Nepeta after Chelsea Chop

-This Nepeta was subjected to the Chelsea Chop and was cut back overall by around anything from 10-20 cm.
-The precise timing for Chelsea chop is a bit weather dependent.
-The more advanced the plant is, the earlier to chop it, May is a good rule of thumb.
+I subjected this Nepeta to the Chelsea Chop and cut it back by around 10-20 cm.
+The precise timing of Chelsea chop is a bit weather dependent.
+The more advanced the plant is, the earlier to chop it.
+May is a good rule of thumb.

 How to do the Chelsea Chop

-One method of doing the Chelsea chop is to cut the whole plant down by about 1/3 and this delays the flowering all over the plant and makes the plant more bushy, (you are in effect pruning it during it's growing season.)
+1. One method is to cut the whole plant down by about 1/3.
+This delays the flowering overall the plant and makes the plant more bushy (you are in effect pruning it during its growing season.)

-Alternatively, you can chop some plant's stems by a third, but don't chop other stems on the same plant, which will stagger flowering.
+2. Alternatively, you can chop some of the plant's stems by a third, but don't chop other stems on the same plant, which will stagger flowering.
 The unchopped part will flower first and later the Chelsea chopped part.

-Another way to do the Chelsea Chop if you have two or more plants of the same variety, chop one but not the other, the options are varied.
+3. Another way to do the Chelsea Chop is if you have two or more plants of the same variety, chop one but not the other.
+They will flower at different times staggering their flowering season.

 One point to note is that using the Chelsea chop can result in smaller flowers, but usually more of them.

-Later flowering perennials can be cut back in late June/July, and for early flowering plants use the Chelsea Chop in May.
+You should cut back later flowering perennials in late June/July, and use the Chelsea Chop in May for early flowering plants.
 Some plants will benefit from being cut back hard to encourage fresh new growth or a second flush see list below.

 Which plants are suitable for the Chelsea Chop